Shik0/MyVideo/README.md

 Download stream video from myvideo.az.

 The project is in "half-working" status.
-It means that, in current status we can download videos from myvideo.az streaming portal.
-But, login and register forms are not work yet.
+It means that in current status we can download videos from myvideo.az streaming portal.
+But, login and register forms are not working yet.

 Will be updated soon.